 - Complement the qualitative findings with quantitative data gathered through our partnership with Find a PHD and their Future PhD Student Survey

 - Undertake detailed analysis of the quantitative and qualitative data

 - Provide you with a strategic research report and set of practical recommendations

-- Run a concluding collaborative workshop online in late October 2020 to discuss the results and share action ideas with you.
+- Run a concluding collaborative workshop online 4th November 2020 to discuss the results and share action ideas with you.

 How much does it cost?